 - > You must reapply for financial aid each year.
 Every year financial aid applicants are required to submit a FAFSA, a CSS Profile, and all required tax documentation.
 Instructions will be emailed to students and parents in late September.
 The priority filing date for renewal of financial aid is November 1 of each year. - Holy Cross maintains its commitment to renew institutional financial aid in future years at the same levels, as long as your demonstrated financial need as determined by the College does not change and you apply by the priority deadline of November 1.
 However, if your financial need as determined by the College changes, your financial aid offer may be increased or decreased accordingly. - Your financial need will be determined each year based on the information provided on the renewal documents.
-The level of financial assistance in future years will be impacted by income and
+The level of financial assistance in future years will be impacted by income and asset fluctuations as well as changes

-- asset fluctuations as well as changes in the number of dependent family members enrolled as undergraduate students at least half-time in a college or university. - The College reserves the right to adjust a student's financial aid offering at any time should federal or state governmental regulations and funding levels change.
-In addition, any outside aid from agencies other than Holy Cross could also affect the level of assistance. - The College reserves the right to review and alter its commitment to grant and scholarship students who fail to achieve the College's minimum academic requirements or fail to maintain a satisfactory disciplinary record. - Your eligibility for Holy Cross funded grant and scholarship assistance is limited to eight (8) semesters.
+- in the number of dependent family members enrolled as undergraduate students at least half-time in a college or university. - The College reserves the right to adjust a student's financial aid offering at any time should federal or state governmental regulations and funding levels change.
+In addition, any outside aid from agencies other than Holy Cross could also affect the level of assistance. - > The College reserves the right to review and alter its commitment to grant and scholarship students who fail to achieve the College's minimum academic requirements or fail to maintain a satisfactory disciplinary record. - Your eligibility for Holy Cross funded grant and scholarship assistance is limited to eight (8) semesters.
+Only in extraordinary circumstances, and with approval by the Class Deans office, is an additional semester of institutional aid available.